 - Low liquidity.
 It can take months — even years — for SPACs to settle on a target company, leaving investor funds tied up in escrow throughout the process.

-To invest in a SPAC, you’ll need a brokerage account.
+To invest in a SPAC, you’ll need a brokerage account in Australia.
 Explore account features and fees to narrow down your options.

 Review your brokerage account options across multiple platforms to find the account that best meets your needs.